hussein12347/qcf_quran_lite/README.md

     );
   },
 )

-5. Smart Search Engine

-The package includes a highly optimized search function.
-It automatically normalizes Arabic text (removes Tashkeel, normalizes variations of Alef, Taa Marbuta, etc.) to guarantee 100% accurate results regardless of how the user types.
+5. Smart Search EngineThe package includes a highly optimized search function.
+It automatically normalizes Arabic text (removes Tashkeel, normalizes variations of Alef, Taa Marbuta, etc.) to guarantee 100% accurate results regardless of how the user types.// 1.

-// 1.
 Clean the user input
 String query = normalise("الرّحْمَٰن");

 // 2.
 Search the database